Machine learning to reduce leakage at the Örby field

 The Örby field and the Örby drinking water treatment plant, together constitute a technically complex system that contributes to securing the distribution of drinking water.

-The drinking water production at the Örby drinking water treatment plant involves a system where incoming drinking water from Ringsjöverket is infiltrated into a closed geological formation in the Örby field.
-After approximately three weeks of residence time, the water is abstracted and pumped into the Örby drinking water treatment plant for further distribution.
+The drinking water production at the Örby plant consists of a system where incoming drinking water from the Ringsjö plant is infiltrated down to a closed geological formation in the Örby field.
+After about three weeks of retention time, the water is pumped up to the Örby plant for further distribution.

-Unfortunately, there are disadvantages to having a natural reservoir, and the biggest one is leakage.
-On an annual basis, this amounts to 3000-4000 m3 per day, equivalent to the daily water consumption for approximately 25,000 people.
-The leakage is influenced by uncertain forecasts for drinking water consumption and operational strategies.
-The challenge of balancing water intake and extraction from a groundwater reservoir is not unique to the Örby field.
+There are many advantages to using a natural reservoir, but also disadvantages.
+The biggest one is that there is leakage.
+On an annual basis, this amounts to 3000-4000 m³ per day, which corresponds to the daily water consumption of about 25,000 people.
+The leakage is affected by operational strategies and uncertain forecasts for drinking water consumption.
+The problem of balancing the intake and extraction of water from a groundwater reservoir is not unique to the Örby field.

-For optimization calculations of groundwater reservoirs, there are currently no “ready-made” algorithms that have been trained with historical data from similar questions.
-The project will create and evaluate the type of algorithm (or group of algorithms) that can best be used based on data knowledge, domain expertise, and machine learning/data science proficiency.
+For optimization calculations of groundwater reservoirs, there are no “ready” algorithms today that have been trained with historical data from similar questions.
+Therefore, the project will create and evaluate which type of algorithm (or group of algorithms) can be best used based on data knowledge, domain expertise, and expertise in machine learning/data science.

-If the leakage of drinking water from the Örby field can be reduced, it will decrease the carbon footprint and energy consumption for the region’s water distribution.
+If the leakage of drinking water from the Örby field can be reduced, it will decrease the climate footprint and energy consumption for the region’s water distribution.